Franchising is just a big-old scam. With a capital “S.”

 But net growth during the period was only 16,644.

-According to an article about the study published by Fortune.com, “About half of the 118,645 franchises that disappeared in the last three years ceased operations, meaning they went out of business or simply closed up shop.
+According to an article about the study published by Fortune.com in edu blog, “About half of the 118,645 franchises that disappeared in the last three years ceased operations, meaning they went out of business or simply closed up shop.
 A third were terminated due to alleged franchise agreement violations.
 The remaining stores were either reacquired by franchisors or their owners decided not to renew.”

 But, here’s the thing: Transfers…franchise units that franchisees sold, were not included in the figures.
 The study didn’t separate out franchisees that sold their franchises or got them purchased back from franchisors.
 It seems kind of silly to not include data like that.
 Data that would change the turnover numbers….a lot, probably.